-The Company generates revenue from sales of products which consist of its G4 instrument, related consumable flow cell kits and services.
+The Company generates revenue from sales of its products, which currently consist of the G4 instrument, related consumable flow cell kits and services.
 Revenue from instrument sales is recognized generally upon customer acceptance.
 Revenue from consumables sales is recognized generally upon shipment to the customer.
-Revenue from services, which are primarily comprised of assurance or extended warranty-type services, is recognized over the applicable service period.
+Revenue from services, which are primarily comprised of assurance-type services, is recognized over the applicable service period.